keesma/Intergas-Central-Heating-Monitor-Homie/README.md

   The intergas has a 4 pin plug with: Vcc, ground, Tx and Rx.

 * Dependencies
-  - MQTT: PubSubClient for communication with MQTT broker
-  - Timezone, Timelib: for time calculations
-  - SoftwareSerial: for serial communications (so the intergas serial communication does not interfere with firmware loading and info/debug messages)
-  - WifiUdp: for communcation for UDP (needed for UTP)
+  - Homie 2.0 (not officially released)

 * Openhab: I have connected the esp8266 through MQTT to openhab.
 Openhab can display the data, save it and create nice graphs.
 The item definitions are included.
 The rules are required for translating the status bytes to (bit) values.

-* Time: the time is synchronised with an NTP server (server (or pool) name can be configured in config.h).
-A timer runs how long the program has been running, so you can see if it was restarted unexpectedly.
+* Time: the time is no longer synchronised with an NTP server (server (or pool) name can be configured in config.h).
+Homie has a timer that counts how many seconds it has been running since the last reset.

 * Power: My esp8266 has a separate 3.3V power supply.
 The Intergas may supply power but prefer not the experiment with that (it only supplies power to one of the optocouplers).